I need human help to enter verification code (office hours only)

 “Six days a week we wrestle with the world…on Shabbat we especially care for the seed of eternity planted in our soul.” — Abraham Joshua Heschel

 Kabbalat Shabbat (Welcoming the Shabbat) – At CSI we welcome the Shabbat with beautiful melodies and inspiring prayers.
-Our regular services meet at 6 PM (November – March) and 6:30 PM (April – October).
-When the weather cooperates, we hold Kabbalat Shabbat services in the main sanctuary with the glass walls completely open, allowing the descending sun to provide for a beautiful and holy atmosphere.
+Our regular services meet at 6 PM [in person, on Zoom, and LiveStreamed], with a 5:30-6:00 schmooz on Zoom.
+We hold Kabbalat Shabbat services in the main sanctuary on some occasions, but typically meet in the smaller Chapel.
 All of our Kabbalat Shabbat services last about an hour.
 Please check the calendar for the schedule of special services and service times.

 Shabbat Morning – Saturday mornings at 9:30 AM.
-Although traditional Jewish liturgy requires three services per day — morning, afternoon, and evening — the Shabbat Morning Service is considered by many to be the main service of the week.
-Somewhat longer than the other services of the week, the Shabbat Morning Service at CSI is egalitarian and traditional.
+The Shabbat Morning Service is considered by many to be the main service of the week.
+Longer than the weekday services, the Shabbat Morning Service at CSI is egalitarian and traditional.
 We focus on a prayer experience enhanced by congregational singing and participation.
 Members read Torah and also have the opportunities to lead services and give Divrei Torah.

 Sim Shalom for Weekdays – Our weekday minyan uses the red-covered Sim Shalom for Weekdays.